 How to Strengthen Your Relationship with Your In-Laws

-So how does one get around this?
-And how can YOU keep your relationship with your in laws in a peaceful and harmonious state instead of one filled with annoyance?
+So, how does one get around this?
+And how can YOU keep your relationship with your in-laws peaceful and harmonious instead of one filled with annoyance?
 Well, here are two tips:

 1. Look for what your in-laws offer you that your own family does not.

 I think the BEST way to create and maintain a strong relationship with your in-laws is to steer clear of trying to recreate the relationship you have with your family with your in-laws.
 They are different people with different strengths.
-I think the biggest mistake that happens to in-law relationships is when people try and build new relationships with their in-laws and expect them to act and do things in the same way as their own family.
+I think the biggest mistake in in-law relationships is when people try to build new relationships with their in-laws and expect them to act and do things the same way as their own family.

 This expectation is not only unrealistic, it is setting your in-laws up for failure.
 Additionally, it is important to consider why you need your in-laws to do things the way your family does when you already have your family to do things that way.

-In-laws are great for offering us new perspective in life and reminding us there is more than one way to do things and still achieve a successful result.
-Now this can get extra-sensitive when it involves a new baby.
-But sometimes if you are open to trying new things, you may find your in-laws might teach you something new.
-And dare I say better than what your own family has to offer!
-Sometimes it is our attitude that prevents us from seeing all the good our family can offer us!
+In-laws are great for offering us new perspectives and reminding us there is more than one way to do things and achieve a successful result.
+Now, this can get extra sensitive when it involves a new baby.
+But sometimes, if you are open to trying new things, you may find your in-laws might teach you something new.
+And dare I say, better than what your own family has to offer!
+Sometimes, our attitude prevents us from seeing all the good our family can offer us!
 Your life and time with in-laws will be happier if you are open to growth and flexibility instead of rigidity.

 2. Keep your lines of communication calmly open with your in-laws.

 It is also important to be able to talk with them about things if you are bothered or worried about a situation.
-Keeping things to yourself without talking to them may only create tension instead of alleviate it.
-In regard to baby or baby care, talk to them about things you are worried about beforehand in a proactive way instead of waiting until something negative has happened.
+Keeping things to yourself without talking to them may only create tension instead of alleviating it.
+Regarding baby or baby care, speak to them about things you are worried about beforehand proactively instead of waiting until something negative has happened.

 Share with them from the heart and allow them to be trusted until they prove otherwise.
-And when it is a topic of communication that you fear may get tense, have you partner communicate with them if possible.
+When it is a topic of communication that you fear may get tense, have your partner communicate with them if possible.
 “Hey, Mom, I know you told us you put water in Lilly’s bottle last time you watched her, but we don’t do that because our pediatrician says she only drinks milk.”
 It is better for your partner to have a tense conversation than you.

 Keep Being Intentional With These Techniques

-These two techniques may seem overly simple but can be extremely effective.
+These two techniques may seem overly simple, but they can be highly effective.
 No, they do not ensure your in-laws will be respectful to you or that you will get along.
 And no, they do not ensure you will want to be best friends with them.
 However, they can aid in making your relationship the strongest it can be.
 Every relationship has different potential.

 You may be surprised to find how strong your relationship with in-laws can be.
 I cannot state enough how grateful I am for my in-laws and what I have learned from them!
 So positive in-law relationships, dare I even say, wonderful in-law relationships are possible.
 But you will never know unless you try.

 And if you can find no other reason to feel motivated, here’s something that might help.
 The baby in your arms may become just like them!
-So that is another great reason to identify and appreciate their strengths from the start.
+So, that is another excellent reason to identify and appreciate their strengths from the start.